upscale-sdk/UpScale/execution_stack/erika-enterprise-linux-experimental/README.md

 Upscale SDK - Operating System
 ==============================

-The current version of the P-SOCRATES SDK does not allow to build an application when Linux is running on the I/O cores.
+The current SDK support to applications when the Linux OS is running on the I/O cores is still experimental.

 To build [ERIKA Enterprise](http://erika.tuxfamily.org/) for the clusters, overwrite the contents of the directories `libgomp/` and `libpsocoffload/` with